Stamp Duty & Land Transaction Tax Calculator

 Higher rates surcharge added to each LTT band.

 Replacing your main residence?
 If you're buying a new main home but haven't yet sold your previous one, you pay the surcharge upfront.
-You can reclaim it if you sell the old property within 3 years.
+In England/NI and Wales, you can reclaim it if you sell the old property within 3 years.
+In Scotland, the ADS reclaim period is 18 months.

 Frequently Asked Questions